 5. Instant Pot Mac and Cheese

-Instant pots make everything easier, especially if you’re looking for a new mac and cheese recipe.
+Instant pots make everything more accessible, especially if you’re looking for a new mac and cheese recipe.

 Throw your favorite cheese blends in with the pasta and some chicken broth to enjoy a steaming bowl of homemade macaroni in less than ten minutes.